mahshidbahira/time-wise/docs/guide/Duration.md

 ### `toObject`

-Returns the ISO 8601 representation of the duration.
+Returns the object representation of the duration.

 ```typescript
 toObject(): Object